 Here are our top 25 vape terms you need to know:

-12. Gurgling: a sound personal vaporizers make when too much liquid has been added, or when the liquid has gotten into the central tube of the tank.
+11. Gurgling: a sound personal vaporizers make when too much e juice has been added, or when the liquid has gotten into the central tube of the tank.

-13. Leaking: this can happen when too much liquid has been added to a personal vaporizer, when a PV is carried or stored improperly, if it is damaged, or if the pressure changes (like on an airplane).
+12. Leaking: this can happen when too muche juice has been added to a personal vaporizer (PV), when it is carried or stored improperly, if it is damaged, or if the pressure changes (like on an airplane).

 17. PG and VG: propylene glycol (PG) and vegetable glycerin (VG) are two ingredients commonly found in e liquid, as well as in various foods and medicines as a preservative.
 HAUS e juices contain only PG, while Craft Collection and UNBROKEN liquids contain both PG and VG.
 Different amounts of each give different combinations of flavor, throat hit, and vapor production.